 Troubleshooting

-If usbX interface is not visible reboot your whole system, check your SIM, antenna, module and USB.
+If usbX interface is not visible, reboot the whole system and check the SIM, antenna, module and USB.

 Check the configuration of the module.